cobalthq/cobalt-product-public-docs/content/en/APIUseCases/get-findings.md

 linkTitle: "Retrieve and Import Findings"
 weight: 120
 description: >
-  Learn how to retrieve all findings using the Cobalt API and export them to a spreadsheet.
+  Learn how to retrieve all findings using the Cobalt API and import them to Google Sheets.
 ---

 {{% pageinfo %}}